MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	Set-RMSServerAuthentication -Key zIeMu8zNJ6U377CLtppkhkbl4gjodmYSXUVwAO5ycgA=-AppPrincipalId b5e3f76a-b5c2-4c96-a594-a0807f65bba4-BposTenantId 23976bc6-dcd4-4173-9d96-dad1f48efd42

-As shown in the previous command, you can supply the values with a single command, or just type Set-RMSServerAuthentication, and supply the values one-by-one when prompted.
-When the command completes, you see "**The RmsServerAuthentication is set to ON**", which means that the client is now operating in "server mode".
-This message does not confirm that authentication was successful by using the values you supplied, but that the switch to server mode was successful.
+As shown in the previous command, you can supply the values with a single command, which you would do in a script to run non-interactively.
+But for testing purposes, you can just type Set-RMSServerAuthentication, and supply the values one-by-one when prompted.
+When the command completes, the client is now operating in "server mode", which is suitable for non-interactive use such as scripts and Windows Server File Classification Infrastructure.

-Consider making this service principal a super user: To ensure that this service principal can always unprotect files for others, it can be configured to be a super user.
+Consider making this service principal account a super user: To ensure that this service principal account can always unprotect files for others, it can be configured to be a super user.
 In the same way as you configure a standard user account to be a super user, you use the same Azure RMS cmdlet, [Add-AadrmSuperUser](/powershell/aadrm/vlatest/Add-AadrmSuperUser.md), but specify the **ServicePrincipalId** parameter with your AppPrincipalId value.

 For more information about super users, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).